 Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and (ii) for all other securities and assets, fair value as is determined in good faith by the Board of Directors.
 As a result of our investment strategy, we invest primarily in illiquid securities issued by private companies and/or thinly-traded public companies.
 Therefore, we value substantially all of our portfolio investments at fair value as determined in good faith by our Board of Directors pursuant to a valuation policy and a consistently applied valuation process.
 We base the fair value of our investments on the enterprise value of the portfolio companies in which we invest.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies" for a discussion of a new accounting pronouncement that may impact the manner by which we determine the fair value of our investments and, as a result, our financial condition and results of operations.
 The enterprise value is the value at which an enterprise could be sold in a transaction between two willing parties other than through a forced or liquidation sale.
 Typically, private companies are bought and sold based on multiples of EBITDA, cash flows, net income, revenues, or in limited cases, book value.
 There is no single methodology for determining enterprise value and for any one portfolio company enterprise value is generally described as a range of values from which a single estimate of enterprise value is derived.
 In determining the enterprise value of a portfolio company, we analyze various factors, including the portfolio company's historical and projected financial results.
 We also generally prepare and analyze discounted cash flow models based on projections of the future free cash flows of the business and industry derived capital costs.
-We review external events, including mergers and acquisitions, and include these events in the enterprise valuatio
+We review external events, including mergers and acquisitions, and include these events in the enterprise valuation process.